CptPalindrome/HonBot/README.md

 ### help words

 - Tells you the commands for the word example functions.
 Call this if you wanna know the list.

+### help conversion

+- Tells you more details for the different unit conversions. h.commands to get the full list.